snipe/snipe-it/installation/configuration.md

 The LDAP functionality will import any users in your LDAP/Active Directory, but will leave existing users untouched.

+**If you currently have ldap configured you'll need to click the "import ldap settings" button on the settings page.**

 **Note: You must have the `php-ldap` extension installed for LDAP integration to work.**

 -----